JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/external_system_integration.md

 # Rationale

-There are multiple project management systems ([maven](https://maven.apache.org/), [gradle](https://www.gradle.org/), [sbt](https://www.scala-sbt.org/) etc) and it's good to support them at the IDE.
+There are multiple project management systems ([Apache Maven](https://maven.apache.org/), [Gradle](https://www.gradle.org/), [sbt](https://www.scala-sbt.org/) etc) and it's good to support them at the IDE.
 Luckily, they all provide a similar set of facilities from the integration point of view:

-*   build IDE project from external system config (pom.xml, build.gradle etc);
+*   build IDE project from external system config (`pom.xml`, `build.gradle` etc);
 *   provide a list of available tasks;
 *   allow to execute a particular task;
 *   ...

-That means that we can separate external system-specific logic and general IDE processing. *'External system'* sub-system provides simple api for wrapping external system and extensible IDE-specific processing logic.
+That means that we can separate external system-specific logic and general IDE processing. *'External system'* sub-system provides simple API for wrapping external system and extensible IDE-specific processing logic.

 # Project management